selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 The world is unjust and full of shit, still there is some good in it and it's worth fighting for

+We can channel our pain to build character and strength

+Don't regret your mistakes, experience and good jugment comes from mistakes

 ---

 [[truth]] has many faces